DNNCommunity/DNNDocs/content/guides/tutorials/troubleshooting/ts-error-another-user-has-taken-action-on-the-page/index.md

 ## Possible Solution 2

 In some circumstances, exiting and re-entering edit mode will not correct the block on editing.
-In this scenario, other options such as copying modules to another page or Duplicating a page may also not function as workarounds.
+In this scenario, other options such as copying modules to another page or duplicating a page may also not function as workarounds.
 While the records can be cleared within the database, a method of workaround within the DNN interface is as follows:

 Use A Page Template To Copy The Page
 1. Select the Persona Bar > Pages screen.